 - salt and pepper to taste

-- 1 lb. prepared cooked meatballs (frozen or homemade)
+- 1 lb. cooked meatballs frozen or homemade, the smaller the better

-- Saute the onion in oil over medium heat in a large pot until translucent.
+- Saute the onion in oil (2 tablespoons) over medium heat in a large pot until translucent.

 - Add garlic; saute for one minute or until fragrant.